vtexdocs/dev-portal-content/docs/guides/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-business-guidelines-marketing-assets.md

 ### Website URL

-The Website URL is a hyperlink to your website to redirect users to your own corporate or app page.
+The Website URL is a hyperlink to your website that redirects users to your corporate or app page.
 Website hyperlinks will be displayed in the sidebar of the App Page.
-This is an interesting component to present your solution in more depth to retailers browsing the VTEX App Store.
+This is an interesting component for presenting your solution in more depth to retailers browsing the VTEX App Store.

 #### Do